bkelemen-pitech/my-potential-palm-tree/Docs/Document/Document-fields.md

   "error":"Invalid document type id or person type id", "status":"error"
 }

-404 NOT FOUND
-{
-  "statusCode":404,
-  "body":null,
-  "error":"Resourse not found for document type id or person type id", "status":"error"
-}
 ```
 #### Internal API response
 The response from internalAPI needs to be mapped according to this table